CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 The same issue might be in case the bridge account holds 1e20 and receive 1 XRPL originated token.
 The delivered amount will contain the 1 XRPL originated token, but the bridge balance will remain the same.

-2. Send coreum originated token to XRPL, mint it there, and send back.
+2. Send Coreum originated token to XRPL, mint it there, and send back.
    1.1.
 CoreumUser sends 1e17 Coreum originated token to XRPLUser (bridge account balance: 0, bridge contract: 1e17, XRPLUser balance: 1e17)
    1.2.
 XRPLUser mints 100 tokens on the XRPL by sending 49, 49, 2 amounts to a recipient with low balance and back.